 - Using forensic data to prove violations of the hours-of-service regulations, even in cases where the truck driver has falsified their logbook

-- Weight Restrictions - Commercial trucks are large enough.
+Commercial trucks are large in and of themselves.
 When they are carrying extensive amounts of cargo, they can reach massive weights.
 It’s important to know, though, that these trucks and trailers should not exceed a combined 80,000 pounds.
 When they are overloaded, they can cause problems with other parts of the truck, as well as make it difficult to control or stop the truck.
 When too much weight is in the trailer, stopping becomes more difficult and it can result in brake failure or some other part on the truck breaking, including the hitch.
 Overloaded trucks are also responsible for numerous jackknifes.

-- Proper Cargo Loading - it is also possible to improperly load a trailer by making one side heavier than the other.
-This becomes dangerous when the truck has to make certain turns in which the heavier side of the trailer is making the bend.
-The heavier cargo could cause the trailer to turn over, landing it on its side and putting anyone nearby in risk of injury, as well as the truck driver.
+It is also possible to improperly load a trailer by making one side heavier than the other.
+This becomes especially dangerous when the truck has to make certain turns in which the heavier side of the trailer is making the bend.
+The heavier cargo could cause the trailer to turn over, landing it on its side and putting anyone nearby at risk of injury, as well as the truck driver.
 It is the responsibility of the trucking company owner, the driver, and the cargo loader to make sure the trailer is properly loaded.
 In some cases, the cargo might be purposely overloaded in order to deliver more products.
 This is dangerous to do.

-- Hours of Service - Depending on the type of truck being driven, the driver is only allowed to operate the vehicle for a certain number of hours before they must take a break.
-For instances, if they are transporting cargo, they may only drive a maximum of 11 hours after they have been off duty for 10 consecutive hours.
+Depending on the type of truck being driven, the driver is only allowed to operate the vehicle for a certain number of hours before they must take a break.
+For instance, if they are transporting cargo, they may only drive a maximum of 11 hours after they have been off duty for 10 consecutive hours.
 By implementing these Hours of Service regulations, it prevents the truck driver from driving while fatigued, which increases the risk of a crash.
 However, often due to tight deadlines and trucking companies wanting to deliver beyond expectations, drivers may be encouraged to violate these regulations while also altering their driver’s logs in order to reflect the time.